mmuras-vmse/blog/_drafts/Kickstart_ESXi_from_Windows_2017-10-15.md

 -What we need:

---1.
+#.
 Pick an Operating Systems – Windows Server 2012 R2
---2.
-PXE Boot System? – TFTP32 (or 64-bit)
+#.
+PXE Boot System? – TFTP32 (or 64-bit) for PXE and DHCP
------a.
-TFTP Server service
+#.
+Get Linux boot file - gPXElinux.0 – Get this from a special download site
------b.
-DHCP Server service
+#.
+Select how to present Kickstart file (and possibly other files) – NFS
---3.
-Get Linux boot file - gPXElinux.0 – Get this from a special download site --4.
-Select how to present Kickstart file (and possibly other files) – NFS --5.
+#.
 Select flavor of ESXi – I chose HPE ESXi 6.0 Update 2 – Most physical VMware hosts in my environment will be HPE Proliant G9 (1U-Pizza-box)